-• their monthly income would be less than their pre-disability income and

-• they are under regular medical care.
+- their monthly income would be less than their pre-disability income and - they are under regular medical care.

-This term Means permanent disablement/ permanently disabled The life insured has suffered: a work ending condition or a serious medical condition or loss of use of limbs or sight or loss of independent existence. permanent disablement benefit To age 65 If the benefit period applying to the life insured is to the policy anniversary date before age 65, the Permanent Disablement benefit is the lesser of the following amounts: \$3 million the amount which is A x the annualised monthly benefit, where A is: 15, if the life insured's relevant age is less than 40 years 13, if the life insured's relevant age is 40 years or more but less than 45 years 11, if the life insured's relevant age is 45 years or more but less than 50 years 9, if the life insured's relevant age, if the life insured's relevant age is more than 55 years.
+This term Means permanent disablement/ permanently disabled The life insured has suffered: a work ending condition or a serious medical condition or loss of use of limbs or sight or loss of independent existence. permanent disablement benefit To age 65 If the benefit period applying to the life insured is to the policy anniversary date before age 65, the Permanent Disablement benefit is the lesser of the following amounts: \$3 million the amount which is A x the annualised monthly benefit, where A is: 15, if the life insured's relevant age is less than 40 years 13, if the life insured's relevant age is 45 years or more but less than 45 years 9, if the life insured's relevant age is 50 years or more but less than 50 years 65 minus the life insured's relevant age is 10 years or more but less than 56 years 65 minus the life insured's relevant age, if the life insured's relevant age is nore the life insured's relevant age is 50 years or more but less than 56 years 65 minus the life insured's relevant age, if the life insured's relevant age is more than 55 years.
 If the lesser of the above amounts is a nil or negative amount, the Permanent Disablement benefit is nil.
-To age 70 If the benefit period applying to the life insured is to the policy anniversary date before age 70, the Permanent Disablement benefit is the lesser of the following amounts: \$3 million the amount which is A x the annualised monthly benefit, where A is: 16, if the life insured's relevant age is 40 years or more but less than 45 years 14, if the life insured's relevant age is 45 years or more but less than 50 years 11, if the life insured's relevant age is 50 years or more but less than 50 years 11, if the life insured's relevant age is 50 years or more but less than 61 years 70 minus the life insured's relevant age, if the life insured's relevant age is more than 60 years.
-If the lesser of the above amounts is a nil or negative amount, the Permanent Disablement benefit is nil. permanent employment/ permanently employed At least 20 hours per week of continual, permanent and regular employment for salary or wages, where such employment: is with an employer who employs at least five employees and is not temporary, seasonal, casual or under a contract based on a specified period or completion of specified work.
+To age 70 If the benefit period applying to the life insured is to the policy anniversary date before age 70, the Permanent Disablement benefit is the lesser of the following amounts: \$3 million the amount which is A x the annualised monthly benefit, where A is: 16, if the life insured's relevant age is less than 40 years 14, if the life insured's relevant age is 45 years or more but less than 50 years 12, if the life insured's relevant age is 40 years or more but less than 50 years 11, if the life insured's relevant age is 40 years or more but less than 50 years 12, if the life insured's relevant age is 45 years or more but less than 50 years 12, if the life insured's relevant age is 45 years or more but less than 50 years 12, if the life insured's relevant age is 45 years or more but less than 50 years 11, if the life insured's relevant age is 50 years or more but less than 50 years If the lesser of the above amounts is a nil or negative amount, the Permanent Disablement benefit is nil. permanent employment/ permanently employed At least 20 hours per week of continual, permanent and regular employment for salary or wages, where such employment is with an employer who employs at least five employees and is not temporary, seasonal, casual or under a contract based on a specified period or completion of specified work.